A Derivation of Intelligence from Guided Relation-Creation

 So:

-be two world-conditions.
+Let and be world-conditions.

 Assume there is an action such that: